 - The British captain is little pleased by this.
 Even less when Hornblower points out that the Spanish with him must be released as they were engaged in rescue at sea.
 British Naval regulations must be cited before the Captain agrees, but he did agree.

-- Hornblower ends up being exchanged early as a result though, and promoted to Lieutenant.
+- Hornblower ends up being exchanged early as a result though.